-Students that have graduated from high school will not use the SRAR but should provide an official high school transcript with graduation date and diploma plan (if applicable).
+Students that have graduated from high school will provide a SRAR and an official high school transcript with graduation date and diploma plan (if applicable).

 Do I need to include high school courses taken while I was in middle/junior high school?